4 Compensation Best Practices (and the cost of implementing them)

 2. Make sure your compensation philosophy is fair

 Behind every salary structure, there is a compensation philosophy.
 This philosophy forms part of your overall culture.
-Key elements here include questions like how you reward performance, whether you allow large wage gaps between positions, and how you react to external economic pressures.
+Key elements here include questions like rewards for high performance, pay equity, and external economic pressures.

 Some companies will sit down and define answers to these questions in a compensation philosophy document.
 Formalizing your compensation philosophy can make it easier to apply the rules consistently across the entire organization.